bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, Add Two Event Listeners" alt="Example, Add Two Event Listeners." />
 </p>
-In here, I'm going to come in and change my vars to either <b>const</b> or
+In here, I&apos;m going to come in and change my vars to either <b>const</b> or
 <b>let</b>.
 I think they will all work with <b>const</b>.
 Distance is going to get
-that once, and that's in distance is not going to change.
+that once, and that&apos;s in distance is not going to change.
 Const is going to come down here and answer is always going to be answer, and then this one here const as well, conversion.
-We've got all of that set.
+We&apos;ve got all of that set.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 623. script - 1st half (344) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">